ibbles/LearningUnrealEngine/UPROPERTY.md

 - `BlueprintReadWrite` Blueprint Visual Scripts can both read and write the property.
 - `Category` The category/section/submenu to put the property in in the property editor / Details Panel.
 - `EditFixedSize` Only for arrays.
 The elements can be edited, but the number of elements if fixed.
 - `EditInline` Only for pointers.
 The properties of the pointed-to object is shown instead of the pointer.
+See more below.

 - `EditAnywhere` Both the default value set in the Blueprint editor and per-instance values can be edited in the property windows.